cristiannaziru/sails-workshop/README.md

 `docker build -t sails_workshop:latest .`

-4. Run a container with the application and it's exposed ports

-If you want to mount to local folder in the container use -v and <local_path>:/var/sails_workshop/ where local_path is the path you've cloned the repository.
-This commaing will give you the container id which will be used on later commands.
+4. Run a container with the application and it's exposed ports `docker run -it -d -p 1337:1337 -p 8000:8000 sails_workshop` The above command gives you the container id which will be used on later commands.
-`docker run -it -d -p 1337:1337 -p 8000:8000 -v <local_path>:/var/sails_workshop/ sails_workshop`

 5. Open one execution connection to the newly created container `docker exec -it <container_id_obtained_above> bash`